Brent Ackland (Sales) Phone: 705-718-2408 Email: “brent at jimmylewis.ca”

-(NOTE: we normally respond very quickly — if you don’t hear back within 24 hours, we did not receive your e-mail).
+(NOTE: we normally respond very quickly — if you don’t hear back promptly, we did not receive your e-mail).

 He is known as the first person to offer production SUP boards (see Wikipedia article here) in the world!